heyanlong/vanilla/README.md

 ## License

-The Slim Framework is licensed under the MIT license.
+The Vanilla Framework is licensed under the MIT license.
 See [License File](LICENSE.md) for more information.